Rohit9568/ATLNassignment/README.md

     * **Header Sorting**: Sort data by clicking on column headers (ascending/descending).
     * **Horizontal and Vertical Scrolling**: Handle large datasets with comprehensive scrolling capabilities.
     * **Real-time Search and Filtering**: Quickly find specific data within results and columns using a dynamic search bar.

 ✨ **Query History (Recent Queries)**: Easily access and reuse recently executed or created queries from the sidebar.

 ✨ **Data Export**:
-    * **Export as CSV**: Download query results as a CSV file for use with spreadsheet software.
+    * Export as CSV: Download query results as a CSV file for use with spreadsheet software.
-    * **Export as JSON**: Export results as a JSON file for data interchange and web applications.
+    * Export as JSON: Export results as a JSON file for data interchange and web applications.

 ✨ **Fullscreen Mode**: Maximize your focus by toggling the application to fullscreen, expanding the editor and results area.

 ✨ **Local Session Persistence**: Your active session, including open tabs and query history, is automatically saved and restored on browser reload.

 ✨ **Welcoming First-Time Experience**: New users are greeted with a helpful welcome message and clear instructions on how to begin.

 ## Getting Started